prisma/prisma/docs/photon/codegen-and-node-setup.md

 ## Photon.js should be viewed as an npm package

 Node.js libraries are typically installed as npm dependencies using `npm install`.
-The respective packages are then located inside the [`node_modules`](https://docs.npmjs.com/files/folders#node-modules) directory from where they can be easily imported into application code.
+The respective packages are then located inside the [`node_modules`](https://docs.npmjs.com/files/folders#node-modules) directory from where they can be imported into application code.

 Because Photon.js is a custom API for _your_ specific database setup, it can't follow that model.
 It needs to be generated locally instead of being installed from a central repository like npm.
 However, the mental model for Photon.js should still be that of an Node module.